 Back-Up Signals Are Required Under Louisiana Law

-Back-up signals are required for all vehicles manufactured after January 1, 1969, under Louisiana Administrative Code (LAC) §813.
-These signals must include two white lights on the rear of the vehicle that only illuminate when the car is in reverse gear.
+According to Louisiana Administrative Code (LAC) §813, all vehicles manufactured after January 1, 1969, must have back-up signals.
+These signals must include two white lights on the rear of the vehicle that only illuminates when the car is in reverse gear.
 Most vehicles in the United States manufactured since the late 1960s come equipped with these signals, although there may be several reasons why they do not work.

 A few of these reasons may include: